 If you have backups on external hard drives or network storage or cloud services, please check the data is all there before you suddenly need it as it saves a lot of stress and headaches!

-If you don’t have any backups in place, please purchase an external hard drive or even large capacity USB thumb drives so you can have a backup of your data such as photos and documents.
-I had a lot of people call me when I used to fixed computers to try to recover their children’s photos which had been lost in drive or computer failures.
+If you don’t have any backups in place, please purchase an external hard drive or even a large capacity USB thumb drive so you can have a backup of your data such as photos and documents.
+I had a lot of people call me when I used to fix computers to try to recover their children’s photos which had been lost in drive or computer failures.